ashrith28/Kubernetes_with_Minikube/README.md

 ## Notes
 - Service uses NodePort (30080) so you can access the app at the URL returned by `minikube service --url`.
 - Replace `nginx:stable` with a custom image if you want to demo your own app.

-## Submission
-Upload this repository to GitHub and paste the repo link in the provided submission form.